abdcon02/PortfolioSite/README.md

-# Space Sounds App for Epicodus
+# Portfolio for Epicodus Work

-### Connor Abdelnoor & Tom Mertz & Tanner Heffner
+### Connor Abdelnoor

 ###### April 30, 2015

 #### Description

-John Cage wrote a few sonatas from the placement of stars in the sky.
-He used sections of starcharts to transpose the locations of certain stars to their equivalent on a music staff.
-My idea for this project is similar--- taking a random image of stars to play a note corresponding to the individual locations of stars on screen.
+This is my portfolio written in AngularJS

 #### Set Up